-Just as I defended Apple from criticisms it was moving too slow on China, I will defend Costco for choosing not to go there.
+Just as I recently defended Apple from criticisms it was moving too slow on China [link no longer exists], I will defend Costco for choosing not to do business in China at all.
 First off, Costco is a very well run business and I assume it knows its business far better than I do.
-Second, it very likely has very good reasons for not wanting to go into China right now.
+Second, it very likely has good reasons for not wanting to go into China right now.
 It would appear it is choosing not to go into China because it believes it can do better by expanding its footprint in other Asian countries where it has already proven it can succeed.
-It also appears it believes that going into China will force it to compromise its Code of Ethics.
+It also appears to believe that going into China will force it to compromise its Code of Ethics.

 It appears Costco is not willing to compromise its global operations for one country — China.